singnet/snet-sdk-python/README.md

 "free-call-token-expiry-block":172800,
 "email":"test@test.com"
 ```
-You can download this config for a given service from [Dapp]([https://beta.singularitynet.io/)
+You can download this config for a given service from [Dapp](https://beta.singularitynet.io/)

 Now, the instance of the sdk can be used to create service client instances.
-Continuing from the previous code this is an example using `Exampleservicee` from the `26072b8b6a0e448180f8c0e702ab6d2f` organization:
+Continuing from the previous code this is an example using `Exampleservice` from the `26072b8b6a0e448180f8c0e702ab6d2f` organization:

 ```python
 service_client = snet_sdk.create_service_client(org_id, service_id, group_name)